 Mumbai – the city of dreams, glitz and glamour, with a boiling cauldron of intense passion, be it political, religious or personal.
 Among the chaos of trains that ferry people from one end to the other, stars are born, live briefly, and die (or live eternally in our memories).
 Here, a silently turning wheel is in motion, against the class, caste and gender divide.
 Some call it luck.
 Some others call it the fate and fortune.
 Perhaps it is the presence of the divine in a city teeming with mortal emotions.
 Or perhaps they are simply, traps of time.
-Here are six plays, deeply intertwined with the nerves of Mumbai, and its traps.
+Here are six plays, deeply intertwined with the nerves of Mumbai city, and its traps.

 We encourage you to buy books from a local bookstore.
 If that is not possible, please use the links on the page and support us.
 Thank you.